 Most of our wheat leaves the farm on large lorries, headed for large commercial mills to make your sliced loaf.
-A small amount of wheat is milled on farm to make our Strong Wholemeal flour.
-It has no additives and makes a tasty loaf, particularly as soda bread.
+A small amount of wheat is milled on farm to make our Stoneground flours.
+They have no additives and makes a tasty loaf, particularly as soda bread.
 Crusoe, Edgar, Solstice, Gallant, Skyfall and Trinity are the varieties of wheat grown for bread making on the farm, but we also use our flour for crumble, muffins, fruit cakes, and even pancakes!

 Pure Kent Strong Wholemeal Flour was awarded 2 Stars in the Great Taste Awards 2014.
 Great Taste, organised by the Guild of Fine Food, is the acknowledged benchmark for speciality food and drink.
 It has been described as the ‘Oscars’ of the food world and the ‘epicurean equivalent of the Booker prize’.
 The judges said our flour made the “perfect loaf” with a “fresh, earthy flavour”.
 We put this down to the fact that we generally mill to order – we don’t mill large batches and store it.
 Our bakers often enjoy their flour within 24 hours of milling.
 And we don’t add anything at all, no preservatives, no dough improvers and no fortificants.

 Pure Kent Strong Wholemeal Flour was also judged as Highly Commended by the judges in the Taste of Kent Awards 2014.
 The judges were presented not only with flour, but also with three loaves of bread, two cakes and apple crumble!